 Withdrawal symptoms can be hard to deal with alone.
 This is why a lot of people relapse.
 They want the symptoms to stop but do not have access to medication.

 After your withdrawal begins, you can expect the following:

 Rare, but severe cases may also include the following symptoms.
 These will need to be treated until withdrawal is complete:

 There are many forms of cognitive and behavioural therapies available, including those listed below:

-In the end, aftercare is about finding a prolonged treatment plan that works for you in the outside world.
+In the end, aftercare is about finding a treatment plan that works for you in the outside world.
 We’ll be here with you every step of the way.